 bookcases, books, Burt Lancaster, closets, Doc Moonlight Graham, Ernest Hemingway, F. Scott Fitzgerald, Field of Dreams, George Eliot, Great Gatsby, Hollywood, James Joyce, Oscar Wilde, Red Badge of Courage, These Diversions: Reading, Virginia Woolf

 While I have moved past the demise of the typewriter, the turntable, and the tape deck, I cannot allow myself to believe that we will ever be entirely without our books.
 I love books.
-I love how they look, the way they feel and smell, and how it was that they came to be permanent fixtures on someone’s bookshelf – an hour spent perusing the contents of a bookcase can tell you much of what you need to know of the owner’s personality, past-times, and passions.
-Sometimes, too much, especially those bearing the tell-tale signs of wear, with dog-eared pages and chunks of underlined text and bold marginalia, some exactly what you’d expect from a pseudo-intellectual teenager giving the author a piece of her mind with lots of exclamation points and question marks.
+I love how they look, the way they feel and smell, and how it was that they came to be permanent fixtures on someone’s bookshelf.
+A minute or two spent scanning the contents of a bookcase can tell you much of what you need to know of the owner’s personality, pastimes, and passions.
+Sometimes, too much, especially from those volumes bearing the tell-tale signs of wear, with dog-eared pages and chunks of underlined text and bold marginalia, some exactly what you’d expect from a pseudo-intellectual teenager giving the author a piece of her mind with lots of exclamation points and question marks.
 To this day, I read with a pen in hand.
-Making my marks in a book makes it mine, and I can revisit those margins in which I wrote my side of a conversation with the author and know exactly who I am.
+Making my marks in a book makes it mine, and I can revisit those margins in which I wrote my side of a conversation with the author and remember who I am.

 Loving books is one thing, but it wasn’t until recently that I developed more than a passing interest in the physical space they occupy – my bookcases.
 Incongruously, a paperback copy of Thomas Hardy’s Return of the Native had, for sixteen years, leaned up against a second or third-hand copy of What to Expect when You’re Expecting passed along to me when I was, you know, expecting.
 For almost a decade, a copy of The Good Friday Peace Agreement signed for me by former Taoiseach John Bruton when he visited Arizona, was sandwiched unceremoniously between Bob Dylan’s Bringing it all Back Home LP and a large illustrated Beowulf (unfortunately not the version translated by Seamus Heaney).
 It was time to bring some order.
 As long ago as 1926, Hugh Walpole in “These Diversions: Reading” would have agreed:

 When it comes to arranging books on the shelves, I need someone with a critical eye and zero tolerance for books she knows I haven’t read.
 Someone like my mother who, when cleaning out a closet – mine not hers, mind you – brings a take-no-prisoners approach.
-If it hasn’t been worn in a year, or if she discerns that it is hanging in there for “sentimental reasons,” (like she knit it for me or bought it for me in 1987), then it has to go in the big black bag which will then go to a charitable organization or a consignment store.
+If it hasn’t been worn in a year, or if she discerns that it is hanging in there for “sentimental reasons,” (like she knit it for me or bought it for me in 1987), then it has to go in the big black trash bag which will then go to a charitable organization or a consignment store.
 I have often thought about hiring a professional to organize my closet, but I fear I will end up like one of those poor women on a reality program on The Learning Channel.
-Mortified, in my front yard, by the sight of the contents of my closet, my entire wardrobe, spread out on the grass, in the glare of a camera crew, and then judged by a TV audience and an energetic host hell-bent on figuring out how much good it would do me, if I stopped buying jeans, handbags, and blue dresses (but not necessarily in that order).
-I mean, you just can’t stop buying jeans.
+Mortified, in my front yard, by the sight of the contents of my closet, my entire wardrobe, spread out on the grass, in the glare of a camera crew, and then judged by a TV audience and an energetic host hell-bent on figuring out how much good it would do me, if I stopped buying jeans, handbags, and blue dresses.

 How I love a blue dress.
 Any shade will do – teal, robins-egg, navy, cobalt, azure, cerulean, turquoise, even cyan (although I only recognize it form Photoshop.
 And jeans.
 Also blue, the shade Cat Stevens was thinking about, I’m convinced, when he wrote in “Oh Very Young,“